mperezjigato/logfileGIT_excerc_correct/day1draft2.md

 ## Carry out git/github operations with one repository (hello_world [^5])
    [^5]: Repository "hellow_world" contains the outcome of task2: A collection of computer screenshots documenting the independent steps for an HPC application at VSC (KU Leuven-ICTS)

-1. *After creating on the GitHub website a repository named "hello-world", I proceed to cloning it to my local machine [^6].
-In ubuntu, type:
+1. *After creating on the GitHub website a repository named "hello-world", I proceed to cloning it to my local machine [^6].*
-[^6]: The cloning is incorrectly carried out (two mistakes): (a) incorrect HTTPS procedure (choose SSH instead) and (b) incorrect website (choose Code/SSH and the address in the provided box)
+   [^6]: Two mistakes were incurred upon: (a) incorrect HTTPS procedure (choose SSH instead) and (b) incorrect website (choose Code/SSH and the address in the provided box)
        ```
           $cd tmp
           $git clone https://github.com/mperezjigato/hello-world